S1d123/InventoryDemandForecasting/README.md

-Creating a detailed README file for Python installation is essential for helping users set up and run your Python project.
-Below is a comprehensive README template for Python installation:

 ---

 Inventory Demand Forecasting.

 Inventory demand forecasting is a critical task for businesses to optimize their operations and ensure customer satisfaction.
 Inventory Demand Forecasting Overview Inventory Demand Forecasting is a machine learning project that utilizes linear regression to forecast the demands of goods in inventory based on previous data.
-The project is implemented using Django for the backend and a website created with HTML, CSS, and JavaScript.
+The project is implemented using Python and  Django for the backend and a website is created with HTML, CSS, and JavaScript.

 ## Table of Contents